leoafarias/gen-ui-talk/gen_ui_app/slides.md

 style: quote
 ---

-> El futuro de la UI podría ser orquestar
+> The future of UI might be orchestrating
-> experiencias de usuario en lugar de crearlas.
+> user experiences rather than creating it.

 ---

-### Gracias
+### Thank you

 Leo Farias
 @leoafarias